williamdlees/receptor_utils/README.md

 the creation of custom IgBlast databases.
 Please see the [documentation](https://williamdlees.github.io/receptor_utils/_build/html/introduction.html) for further details.

+Changes in version 0.0.56:
+- annotate_j: accommodate (with warning) the non-standard motif [CWF][AG].G seen in TRAJ35

-Changes in version 0.0.54:
+Changes in version 0.0.55:
-- annotate_j: accommodate (with warning) the non-standard motif [WF]A.G seen in TRGJP1, TRGJP2
+- annotate_j: accommodate (with warning) the non-standard motif [WF]A.G seen in TRGJP1, TRGJP2, TRAJ16

 Changes in version 0.0.54:
 - Fix name of ungapped file in download_germline_set